jnozzi/cocoadev.com/markdown/NSFontPanelContentViewInDrawer.md

 ----

-I'd try setting the text view as the General/NSFontManager's delegate. *shrug*
+I'd try setting the text view as the NSFontManager's delegate. *shrug*

 ----

 i've found that putting yourself in the responder chain to be the only way to make the detached font panel work.

-General/MattO
+MattO